What is Outsourcing?

 - Company B enjoyed great success over the past year and is currently looking to expand its product line.
-However, the company is constrained by the limited amount of workers.
+However, the company is constrained by a limited amount of workers.
 Therefore, to expand its product line in-house, Company B would need to slow down production on some of its existing products.
-The company can outsource the work to an external local factory to lessen the labor constraint.
+The company can outsource the work to an external local factory to lessen its labor constraint.

 Reasons for Outsourcing

 - Reducing operating, labor, and overhead costs